psy-loophs/Tagme/README.md

 ## 3. Environment Setup

 Before running the userbot, you need to set up a few environment variables.
-You can create a `.env` file in the project root or set them in your hosting platform.
+These should be set in your hosting platform’s environment settings.

 ### Required Variables